syed-adil-wafa/nucnc.github.io/events.md

 ---

 <h2 align="center">Past Events </h2>

+## Self-supervised learning as a gateway to reveal underlying dynamics in animal behavior
+**Kevin Luxem, Leibniz Institute for Neurobiology, Magdeburg** <br>
+**February 18th, 2022, 12:00 PM (Zoom)** <br>
+The brain is a dynamical system and its dynamics are reflected in the actions it performs.
+In order to understand brain functions, observable motion is a fundamental resource.
+Technological approaches towards understanding and dissecting the spatiotemporal order of animal motion are still in its infancy compared to approaches aiming at dissecting brain functions.
+Recent advances in representation and self-supervised learning can be leveraged to learn robust representations of animal behavior in an unprecedented manner.
+In my work, I explore combining autoregressive models with the notion of variational auto-encoding to learn robust spatiotemporal embeddings of animal behavior.
+Finally, self-supervised methods open the possibility to learn from neural and behavioral data jointly, which is a promising direction in the field of computational neuroethology.<br>

 ## Bioinformatic approaches to study adaptive immunity in neurodegenerative disease
 **Dr. David M. Gate, Northwestern University** <br>